SphereDeFi/sphere-docs/docs/Preon Tokenomics/Tokens.md

 Treasury/ylSphere ($vePREON): This allocation was given to the Sphere treasury in the form of a veNFT and will remain locked.
 The veNFT will start as blacklisted and gradually become whitelisted to curb early dilution.

-Incentives ($PREON): This allocation will be used for incentives.
-It will be unlocked and used for on potential incentivizing campaigns.
+Incentives ($PREON): This allocation will be used for incentives, and will be unlocked for potential incentivization campaigns.

-Team ($vePREON): veNFT given to the team.
+Team ($vePREON): A veNFT is given to the team.
 This will begin as blacklisted and gradually become whitelisted at a slower rate than others.
-It will be held by Treasury to maintain governance.
+It will be held by the Treasury to maintain governance.

-Marketing/Airdrops ($vePREON): This allocation will be usedmarketing campaigns including a small portion for the Starlord airdrop.
-It will be blacklisted until used in marketing.
+Marketing/Airdrops ($vePREON): This allocation will be used in marketing campaigns including a small portion for the Starlord airdrop.
+It will be blacklisted until used for marketing.

 Partnerships & BD ($vePREON): Will be used for partnerships and is blacklisted until it is needed.